awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

 There is also a file that is downloaded to the server: `SharePointFoundation.exe`\.
 This file is used to install SharePoint on the server instance\.

 **Important**
-Since paths on Windows use a backslash \('\\'\) character, you must always remember to properly escape all backslashes by prepending another backslash whenever you refer to a Windows path in the AWS CloudFormation template\.
+Because paths on Windows use a backslash \('\\'\) character, you must always remember to properly escape all backslashes by prepending another backslash whenever you refer to a Windows path in the AWS CloudFormation template\.

 Next is the **commands** section, which are `cmd.exe` commands\.